sarahmclaughlin/ST558_Project_1/README.md

 # Exploratory Analysis of Data Sets

-## Franchise Data (franchiseData)
+## Franchise Data

-Here, I will compare the number of hockey teams that are currently playing and those that are not.
+Here, I will compare the number current teams to former teams in the `franchiseData` data set.
 I will do so by creating another variable (called `Current`) using the `mutate` and `ifelse` functions.
-Once I have created that variable, I will compare the factors in a bar graph.
+The variable `Current` will label each team as currently playing or not currently playing.
+Once I have created that variable, I will compare the factors in a bar graph using the `ggplot` package.

 ### Code to Create `Current`